liangjiandeng/DLPan-Toolbox/README.md

 # DLPan-Toolbox

-### This is a deep learning (DL) toolbox for pansharpening, which can be used for your training anda testing, and easily get the comparison of traditional and DL methdos.
+* This is a deep learning (DL) toolbox for pansharpening, which can be used for your training anda testing, and easily get the comparison of traditional and DL methdos.

+* You may find the relate [paper](https://liangjiandeng.github.io/)